MH CET Law 2026 Eligibility (3 & 5 Year LLB): Qualification, Age Limit, Reservation, Minimum Marks

 For the five-year LLB course, candidates must match the requirements as under:

-• Candidates should have passed the Senior Secondary School Examination/ Intermediate Examination/ 12th Board Examination from any recognised educational institution under the state board or National Board of education.
+• Candidates should have passed the Senior Secondary School Examination/ Intermediate Examination/ 12th Board Examination from any recognised educational institution under the state board or National Board of Education.

 • Moreover, they must have secured 45% marks in aggregate in the qualifying exam.

-• If belonging to SC/ ST category of Maharashtra state, then the minimum marks required are 40% as per relaxation in aggregate marks.
+• If belonging to SC/ ST category of Maharashtra state, then the minimum marks required are 40% as per the relaxation in aggregate marks.

 MH Law CET Eligibility Criteria 2026 for 3-Year LLB